-What do I need to do to receive my monthly living costs scholarship?
+What do I need to do to receive my monthy stipend?

-- Sign the Stipendium Hungaricum scholarship agreement at the start of your first semester only!
+- Sign the Stipendium Hungaricum scholarship agreement with the SH Office (it has to be signed only once, at the start of your first semester.)

-- Apply for a tax ID and make sure your tax ID number is registered by your Programme Coordinator.
-Do this by 25 September latest (to receive payments in October).
+- Apply for a tax ID and make sure your tax ID number is registered by your Study Coordinator in the Neptun system.
+Do this by 30 September latest (to receive payments in October).

-- Open a HUF account and make sure your HUF account is registered by your Programme Coordinator.
-Do this by 25 September latest (to receive payments in October).
+- Open a HUF account and make sure to register your HUF account in the Neptun system.
+(Finance > Settings > Add bank account).
+This is essential so that you can receive scholarship payments!
+Do this by 30 September the latest (to receive payments in October).

 Make sure 1-5 are complete to receive scholarship(s) for living costs (and accommodation contribution, if applicable)!

-Semester 1 payments will made in October, earliest.
+Semester 1 payments will be made in October, the earliest.
 You will receive any backdated payments (e.g. for September) when you get your first payment.

-Semester 2 payments will be made in March, earliest.
-You will receive any backdated payments (e.g. for January) when you get your first payment.
-You must register before the 10th day of the preceding month, otherwise, your scholarship payments will be delayed.
-For example, if you register on 9 September, you will receive your payments in October.
-However, if you register on 11 September, you will receive your payments in November.
-After the first payment – each payment is made on the 15th day of each month.
+Semester 2 payments will be made in March, the earliest.
+You will receive any backdated payments (e.g. for February) when you get your first payment.
+You must do your in-person registration with the SH Office in the registration period your SH coordinators give you (information is alwasy sent out via e-mail), otherwise your first scholarship payment for the current semester will be delayed.
+After the first payment – each payment is made by the 10th day of each month.